otilrac/rtl_tool_kit/README.md

 # rtl_tool_kit

+*****LASTEST UPDATE******

 All this code is work in progress so if your not a programmer this might not work out of the box for you.
-If you are you should be able to fix any simple errors.
+If you are you should be able to fix any simple errors. go to my airprobe fork if you want to use a more advanced version of this with files ./gsm_receive_rtl_mod.py

-*****LASTEST UPDATE******
 http://youtu.be/ChCgS1U5hGA
 Here is the lastest update for the airprobe gsm-receiver (rtl tool kit) tmsi linker mod.